 The strict social restrictions have affected 1.3 billion children across the globe.
 School closures, isolation from friends, and reduced sociability may have a longer-lasting psychological impact than previously understood.
-But why is nobody talking about the children, writes Amanda Cassidy?
+But why is nobody talking about the children? asks Amanda Cassidy

 I watch my daughter in the garden from the window where I type.
 Her mouth is moving and she's holding the air beside her by the hand.

 She's five — the social butterfly in our little cocoon.
-And her happy, carefree demeanor is, after 7 weeks without her pals, showing signs of loneliness that is hard to watch.
+And her happy, carefree demeanour is, after months without her pals, showing signs of loneliness that is hard to watch.

 Tired of trailing after her older siblings, she now swings alone.
 She has less energy.
 She's missing peers her own age and the shared world only they inhabit.